Travel Policy and Procedures

 Referee fees for tournaments and other leagues are the responsibility of the team.

-The club generally participates in one Soccer League.
-Any team wishing to play in a different league other than the majority will be responsible for all correspondence, attend all required meetings, complete all required paperwork, etc. Coach must also communicate all necessary information back to club through the Director of Travel.
+The majority of the Club’s travel teams participate in the Inter County Soccer League (ICSL).
+Any team wishing to play in a different league will be responsible for all correspondence, attend all required meetings, complete all required paperwork, etc. The coach must also communicate all necessary information back to the Club’s Director of Travel.

 A team that joins additional leagues will be responsible for all financial considerations of that league including team registration, referee fees, etc.